This post may contain affiliate links. Read my disclosure policy.

 What You’ll Need

 - cauliflower – one large head or one and a half to two smaller ones

-- cheddar cheese – I used Cabot Seriously Sharp Cheddar Cheese
+- cheddar cheese – I used Cabot Seriously Sharp Cheddar Cheese, but use your favorite

 - bacon – cooked until crisp